Dharma Initiative: Station ?: The Looking Glass

-The Looking Glass is located on the sea-bed at approximately 60 feet (18m) depth, some 600 feet (182m) from the beach.
-The station is used to jam communications going to and from the Island, as well as generating a beacon to guide the submarine to the Island.
-When the Dharma Initiative was still active, the Looking Glass was used to resupply the submarine.
-The station receives power from the cable that Sayid discovered in the episode "Solitary".
-The station's logo is a rabbit, a reference to the White Rabbit from Alice in Wonderland (the sequel to which is Through the Looking-Glass).
-Its logo can be seen in the episode "Greatest Hits" when Charlie swims down to it.
+The Looking Glass is located on the seabed at approximately 60 feet (18m) depth and 600 feet (182m) from the beach.
+The station is used to block communications going to and from the Island as well as generating a beacon to guide the submarine to the Island.
+When the DHARMA Initiative was still active the Looking Glass was also used to resupply the submarine.
+The station's logo is a rabbit; a reference to the White Rabbit from Alice in Wonderland (the sequel to which is Through the Looking-Glass).
+The logo can be seen in the episode "Greatest Hits" when Charlie swims down to it.
 The Others were under the impression that the station was flooded.
 Only Ben knew that the station was still in operation and there were people working there.

-In the season three finale, "Through the Looking Glass", Charlie Pace discovers that the rescue boat linked to Naomi, the parachute woman, was not sent out by Desmond Hume's ex-girlfriend Penny Widmore.
-Charlie locks the door to the control room when Mikhail shatters the porthole window, subsequently flooding the room.
-This prevents Desmond from getting to Charlie, thereby fulfilling Desmond's latest "premonition" (Charlie was meant to drown in the control room after disabling the jamming equipment).
-He quickly writes "Not Penny's Boat" on his hand and shows Desmond through the glass on the door.
+In the season 3 finale "Through the Looking Glass" Charlie discovers that the rescue boat linked to Naomi (the parachutist) was not sent out by Desmond’s ex-girlfriend Penny Widmore.
+Charlie locks the door to the control room when Mikhail shatters the porthole window subsequently flooding the room.
+This prevents Desmond from getting to Charlie and fulfills Desmond's latest vision (Charlie was meant to drown in the control room after disabling the jamming equipment).
+He quickly writes "NOT PENNYS BOAT" on his hand and shows the warning to Desmond through the glass on the door before drowning.